 The purpose of the in-text citation is to allow the reader to check the references at the end of the page to find the full citation.
 From that information, they can find and read the original source, if they wish.
 That is why everything cited in-text should also be fully cited on your references page, and vice-versa.

-An in-text citation requires 3 main elements for quotations and 2 main elements for a paraphrase.
-(Paraphrased information does not need to have a page number or paragraph number cited, however, it is recommended that you still include this information whenever possible.)
+An in-text citation requires three main elements for quotations and two main elements for a paraphrase.
+(Paraphrased information does not need to have a page number or paragraph number cited, however, it is recommended that you still include this information if you are paraphrasing from a longer document.
+This will help the reader to locate where you found your information.)

 (creator or contributor last name, year of publication, page or paragraph number)